DamienCassou/auth-source-pass/README.md

 find data.
 This means that the filename of the file containing the password for a user on a particular host must contain the hostname.
 The file itself must contain the password on the first line, as well as a `user` field containing the username on a subsequent line.

-A `port` field can be used to differentiate the authentication data for several services with the same username on the same host.
+If you have several accounts for the same host, you can name your files in 2 different ways:

+- `user1@host.gpg` and `user2@host.gpg`, or
+- `host/user1.gpg` and `host/user2.gpg`

+If you use several services in the same host, you can add a colon and the service name at the end of the filename: e.g., `host:service.gpg`.

 ## Pass in Emacs